-In principle, should any company that holds the Company's shares as strategic shareholding (cross-shareholders) signal an intent to sell those shares, etc., the Company shall not interfere with the sale, etc.
+As a rule, should any company that holds the Company's shares as strategic shareholding (cross-shareholders) signal an intent to sell those shares, etc., the Company shall not interfere with the sale, etc.

-In FY2020, the Company sold strategically held shares in 5 stocks (all shares for 4 of the stocks).
-In addition, the Company sold a portion of considered shareholding in 2 stocks.
+In FY2020, the Company sold strategically held shares in five stocks (all shares for four of the stocks).
+In addition, the Company sold a portion of considered shareholding in two stocks.